South Twin Falls Traffic Light Installation Delayed - NewsBreak

 South Twin Falls Traffic Light Installation Delayed

 TWIN FALLS, Idaho (KLIX)-Watch for work crews and flaggers if you head south in Twin Falls as the installation of a newer traffic light is delayed.
-The...newsradio1310.com
+The...983thesnake.com

 TWIN FALLS, Idaho (KLIX)-Watch for work crews and flaggers if you head south in Twin Falls as the installation of a newer traffic light is delayed.
-The...newsradio1310.com
+The...983thesnake.com

 Comments / 0